Bridging Model Reference Adaptive Control and Data Informativity: Simulation Results

 \subsection{Highly maneuverable aircraft example}

 We consider the unstable longitudinal dynamics of a highly maneuverable aircraft \cite{hartmann1979control,yuan2018robust} with three states (angle of attack, pitch rate, and pitch angle) and four inputs (elevator, elevon, canard, and symmetric aileron).
 For better numerical conditioning, we scale the angle of attack by 100.
-With sampling time of 0.01s, we get a system model in the form \eqref{s}, with
+With sampling time of 0.01s, we get a system model in the form \eqref{s}, with \\ and a reference model in the form \eqref{r}, with \\ The choice $ B_{\rm m}=B_{\rm s} $ is based on the setting in \cite{hartmann1979control,yuan2018robust}.
+Nevertheless, we stress on the fact that $ B_{\rm s} $ is unknown: hence, even though we have $ B_{\rm m}=B_{\rm s} $ in the simulation, we do not know that $ B_{\rm m}=B_{\rm s} $ for control design.